 Put the saucepan with the butter on the stove, crank it to medium-low heat.
 Let the butter melt slowly, stirring a bit to get it going.
 When the butter melts, add the water and stir that in, then add the salt and brown sugar.
 Stir it all together, and start watching the thermometer.

 You’re going for a boil, but take your time doing it.
 The faster you heat, the faster things can go wrong.
-It takes me 30-40 minutes to get to the toffee point on my thermometer, so settle down and wait.
+It takes me 30-40 minutes to get to the toffee point on my thermometer.
+Do NOT turn up the heat to make the thermometer rise faster; you’ll likely scorch the toffee.

 You don’t have to stir continuously right now unless you’ve got a very thin-bottomed pan (please tell me you don’t)…but keep your eye glued to that thermometer.
 The mixture will start to bubble in earnest around 190F.
-At about 225F, it darken and thicken up.
+At about 225F, it darkens slightly and thickens up.
 Approaching 245F, it’ll slow and appear to get stuck for a bit.

-Be patient, give it a stir.
-By 250F, it’ll be forming a thick, lava-like mass (which, if it pops and lands on your skin, resembles napalm, so watch out).
-Stir occasionally, have some faith, and keep watching the thermometer. .
+Be patient–DO NOT turn up the heat–and give it a stir.
+By 250F, it’ll be forming a thick, lava-like mass (if it pops out onto your skin it’s like being hit with lava, so be careful).
+Stir occasionally, have some faith, and keep watching the thermometer.

-At 255F, start reaching for the coarsely chopped toffee nuts.
+At 255F, grab your bowl of coarsely chopped toffee nuts.
 At 260F, dump them in and start stirring like a madman.

-At this point the toffee can do many not-good things:
+At this point the toffee could do many not-good things:

 - It can start crystallizing (the buttered sides should prevent that)